 Street Photography Tips, On a Travel Blog?

-Yomadic is a site primarily about travel destinations, not street photography.
+Yomadic is a site primarily about travel, not street photography.
 However, as travellers, we have the perfect opportunity to showcase a city.
-A series of photos, creating an unknown story about the people who, after-all, are what really makes a city special, can make for a compelling and unique perspective on travelling through a foreign land.
+A series of photos creating an unknown story about the people who, after-all, are what really makes a city special, can make for a compelling and unique perspective on travelling through a foreign land.

 Photo Series : 24 Hours on The Streets of Hong Kong, by Nate Robert.

-You can smell the city, in a good series of street photographs. ”Travel” street photography can be artistic and informative, giving the viewer a genuine insight to a destination or location.
+They say you can smell the city in a good series of street photographs. ”Travel” street photography can be artistic and informative, giving the viewer a genuine insight to a destination or location.

 Great street photography taps deep into the human condition.
 At it’s best, street photography piques your emotions and curiosity.
 You may even find yourself caring about the strangers portrayed in good street photos.

 But, frankly, street photography is one of the most difficult types of photography to do well.
 How do you make a seemingly “normal” and non-remarkable street-scene, interesting?
 How do you get the confidence to take photos of strangers?
 There are also other concerns, such as the “right” to take photos of strangers without their permission.